-Here’s a look at what you need to know about South Sudan, a landlocked country in east-central Africa, bordering Sudan, Ethiopia, Kenya, Uganda, Democratic Republic of the Congo and the Central African Republic.
-In 2011, South Sudan became the world's newest country after gaining its independence from Sudan.
+Here’s a look at South Sudan, a landlocked country in east-central Africa.
+In 2011, South Sudan gained its independence from Sudan.

-Other Facts: The country is poverty-stricken despite containing the majority of known Sudanese oil reserves.
+The country is poverty-stricken despite containing vast oil reserves.

-A demilitarized, jointly monitored Common Border Zone has been established between Sudan and South Sudan to ease tensions regarding the oil-rich Abyei region.
+A demilitarized, jointly monitored Common Border Zone was established between Sudan and South Sudan to ease tensions in the oil-rich Abyei region.

-March 27, 1972 - The signing of the Addis Ababa Agreement ends 16 years of civil war between the northern Khartoum forces and southern Anyanya rebels.
+March 27, 1972 - The signing of the Addis Ababa Agreement ends 17 years of civil war between the northern Khartoum forces and southern Anya-Nya rebels.
 Part of the agreement includes the creation of the autonomous region of South Sudan, with Juba as its capital.

-1977 - Oil is discovered in southwestern Sudan.
-Civil war in the 1980s and 1990s prevents much exploration or development of the oil deposits.
+1977 - Oil discovered in southwestern Sudan.
+Civil war during the 1980s and 1990s prevents exploration or development of the oil deposits.

 1980s - Prolonged droughts put pressure on water and farming resources.

-May 1983 - Col. John Garang de Mabior forms the Sudan People’s Liberation Army (SPLA) and leads his forces against the government, re-igniting the civil war.
-The South is fighting against the government’s proposal to re-divide the region and the imposition of an Islamic law and militaristic rule.
+May 1983 - John Garang forms the Sudan People’s Liberation Army (SPLA).
+Garang helps organize a rebellion against the government’s proposal to re-divide the region and impose Islamic law.

-July 15, 1998-May 1999 - The SPLA calls a three month cease-fire due to regional famine, allowing U.N. supplies to reach famine victims.
-The cease-fire is extended until government bombs attack two cities in the South.
+July 15, 1998-May 1999 - The SPLA calls a ceasefire due to regional famine, allowing UN supplies to reach famine victims.

-January 9, 2005 - The Comprehensive Peace Agreement is signed by representatives from the North and the South.
-Part of the agreement includes independence for southern Sudan within six years and that Islamic law would not apply there.
+January 9, 2005 - The Comprehensive Peace Agreement is signed by representatives from the north and the south.
+The agreement includes independence for southern Sudan within six years.
+Islamic law will not apply in South Sudan, according to the agreement.

-April 11-15, 2010 - Sudan holds multi-party elections for the first time in 24 years.
-Salva Kiir Mayardit is elected president of southern Sudan with 93% of the vote.
+April 11-15, 2010 - Sudan holds multiparty elections for the first time in 24 years.
+Kiir is elected president of South Sudan with 93% of the vote.

-February 7, 2011 - The Southern Sudan Referendum Commission announces that 98.83% have voted for separation from the North.
-U.S. President Barack Obama declares Washington’s intention to recognize South Sudan as an independent state in July, when the Comprehensive Peace Agreement is scheduled to end.
+February 7, 2011 - The Southern Sudan Referendum Commission announces that 98.83% have voted for separation.
+US President Barack Obama declares Washington’s intention to recognize South Sudan as an independent state in July, when the Comprehensive Peace Agreement is scheduled to end.

-March 2011 - Violence breaks out in southern Sudan between soldiers and rebel groups.
+March 2011 - Violence breaks out between soldiers and rebel groups.

-April 27, 2011 - In a speech on state television, President Omar al-Bashir claims the disputed oil-rich region of Abyei on behalf of the North.
+April 27, 2011 - During a speech on state television, Sudanese President Omar al-Bashir claims the disputed oil-rich region of Abyei is part of the north.

-May 31, 2011 - The African Union announces that Sudan and South Sudan have reached an agreement over Abyei, in which a demilitarized, jointly monitored Common Border Zone is established.
+May 31, 2011 - The African Union announces that Sudan and South Sudan have reached an agreement on Abyei, in which a demilitarized, jointly monitored Common Border Zone is established.

-June 20, 2011 - Representatives from Sudan and South Sudan sign an agreement calling for the immediate withdrawal of Sudanese troops from Abyei and for joint supervision of the disputed region.
+June 20, 2011 - Representatives from Sudan and South Sudan sign an agreement calling for the withdrawal of Sudan Armed Forces (SAF) from Abyei and for joint supervision of the disputed region.

-July 9, 2011 - South Sudan becomes an independent nation, with a population of approximately eight million people.
+July 9, 2011 - South Sudan becomes an independent nation.

 July 29, 2011 - South Sudan is admitted to the African Union.

-October 2011 - In his first visit to Khartoum since South Sudan’s independence, President Salva Kiir meets with Sudanese President Omar al-Bashir to “reach final solutions” to address continuing differences between their countries.
+October 9, 2011 - In his first visit to Khartoum since South Sudan’s independence, Kiir meets with Bashir to “reach final solutions” to address continuing differences between their countries.

 February 10, 2012 - During talks mediated by the African Union, Sudan and South Sudan sign a nonaggression pact aimed at bringing peace to the border region.